Gokhan-Ergul/crate-box-bar-hist-method/README.md

 function()
 par()
 c()
-is.null() We did not need to do this method because it is so easy to make. we added some example for trying methods after create methods, if you want to you can make other example.
+is.null() I did not need to do this method because it is so easy to make.
+I added some example for trying methods after create methods, if you want to you can make other example.